vcharpenay/vcharpenay.github.io/iot-semantics.md

 clients to validate queries and data updates (called "mutations").
 However, as we will see later, the GraphQL specification offers quite limited features for semantic alignment and integration between different schemas.
-In the following, we will extend your GraphQL schema with elements of the [W3C Resource Description Framework (RDF)](), a major technology for semantic interoperability on the Web.
+In the following, we will extend your GraphQL schema with elements of the [Resource Description Framework (RDF)](http://docs.rdf4j.org/rdf-tutorial/), a major technology for semantic interoperability on the Web.

 Schema.org itself relies on RDF.
 It is a collection of class and property definitions, each referenced by a URI and accessible on the Web.
 Have a